Ferrum College: History

 Ferrum joined the NCAA Division III ranks in 1985 after being previously classified as a junior college.
 Under head coach W. H. "Hank" Norton, Ferrum won the National Junior College Athletic Association (NJCAA) national football championship four times (1965, 1968, 1974, 1977).
 Norton's last great team, in 1989, finished third overall in the NCAA Division III rankings.
 This team featured future AFC leading rusher Chris Warren and Freddie Stovall.

-Seven members of the Panthers' 1968 championship team—all of whom had transferred to Marshall University—died in the 1970 plane crash which also claimed the lives of 37 Marshall University Thundering Herd players and 30 others, including the team's coaches, 25 boosters and the entire flight crew.
+Seven members of the Panthers' 1968 championship team—all of whom had transferred to Marshall University—died in the 1970 plane crash that also claimed the lives of 37 Thundering Herd players and 30 others, including the team's coaches, 25 boosters, and the entire flight crew.

 Ferrum was the first college in Virginia to offer collegiate women's wrestling.
 In March 2019, Ferrum College hosted the NCAA Division III men's wrestling championships, held at the Berglund Center in Roanoke, Virginia.

-In January 2020, the college announced plans to launch both women's and men's track & field programs beginning in the fall 2020 season.
+In January 2020, the college announced plans to launch both women's and men's track and field programs beginning in the fall 2020 season.

 The spring 2020 athletics season was abruptly canceled in March of that year, due to the COVID-19 global pandemic.